adoliner1/grid_game/rules.md

 Circles: 1
 ```

 Stronger shapes can be placed on top of weaker ones.
 This is called trumping.
 When this happens, the weaker shape is removed from the slot it was on.
-It may be placed by the owner in their graveyard.
+The owner may place it in their graveyard.

 ## Graveyard
 Each player has 3 different powers in their graveyard.
 They're similar to tiles.
-Shapes are placed on them, and they give various boons.
+Shapes are placed on them and they give various boons.

 ## Tiles